hcsvnt/next-payload/README.md

 ### Deployment

 - Vercel - this template deploys on Vercel automatically (it's Next.js).
-Just point Vercel to your repository, add your [environment variables](#environment-variables) and you're good to go.
+Just point Vercel to your repository, add your [environmentvariables](#environment-variables) and you're good to go.
-  Thanks to utils/getVercelURL helper, we don't need to set any server/app URLs for Next.js or Payload.
+  Thanks to `utils/getServerURL` helper, we don't need to set any server/app URLs for Next.js or Payload.
 - Self-hosting - this template can be self-hosted on any server that supports Node.js.
 Just make sure to set the appropriate